AlexQie/NTU_ML_homework/README.md

 # NTU_ML_homework
-This codes is to solve homework-2, Question 16-20 of Machine Learning Foundations of NTU on Coursera
+This codes is to solve some homework questions of Machine Learning Foundations of NTU on Coursera